2i2c-org/team-compass/people/time-off.md

 Here is our policy during this time:

 - All team meetings are cancelled during this time.
-- We monitor our support e-mail for major incidents, but do not guarantee a response for non-essential requests or questions.
-- If there is an incident, we will take steps to minimize damage and harm, and will plan time _after this period_ to resolve underlying problems.
-- We do not perform any non-essential cloud changes for communities.

-See [](support:expected-time-off) for our support changes during this time.
+- [](support:expected-time-off:policy) for our support policy during this time.

 ## Unknowns to resolve